usberkeley/hudi/rfc/rfc-81/rfc-81.md

   See the License for the specific language governing permissions and limitations under the License.
 -->
-# RFC-81: Log Compaction with Merge Sort
+# RFC-81: Hudi Data Ordering

 ## Proposers
 - @usberkeley